Financial-Times/upp-next-video-mapper/README.md

 # Next Video Mapper
 Next Video Mapper is responsible for listening for new video events, then transforming it to a structure amenable to processing by UPP and putting this structure back on the queue.

 We currently support videos created and published in Next Video Editor, that get into our stack through Cms-Notifier.
-In order to be processed by Next Video Mapper, a video content *MUST* include the header `X-Origin-Id=next-video-editor`
+In order to be processed by Next Video Mapper, a video content *MUST* include the header `X-Origin-Id=next-video-editor` .

-Next Video Mapper is able to process messages for both publish and unpublish events.
+Next Video Mapper is able to process messages for both publish and un-publish events.

 ## Installation
 In order to install, execute the following steps:
 ```
-go get -u github.com/kardianos/govendor
 go get -u github.com/Financial-Times/upp-next-video-mapper
 cd $GOPATH/src/github.com/Financial-Times/upp-next-video-mapper
-dep ensure -vendor-only
-go build .
+go build -mod=readonly .
 ```

 ## Running Locally